 Generally, these adults or larger breeds hold their pee for around 10-12 hours, but it depends on many factors.
 However, if your work long hours outside and you have to leave your pup at home alone for an extended period of time, then some things need to be considered.

-Here we come up with a detailed guide of how long can a golden retriever hold its pee.
+Here we come up with a detailed guide on how long can a golden retriever hold its pee.
 Also, here we described the key factors that depend on holding pee and when golden retrievers can hold their poop.

 Many factors depend on the holding pee duration of dogs.
 Some of these factors include physical health, age, and breed type.

-Physical Health of the Dog
+Physical Health Of The Dog

 Physical health is the main factor that affects the holding pee duration.
 If your dog has underlying medical and health conditions, it can lead to urinary incontinence or other severe kidney problems.
 Therefore, you have to consider these factors before leaving them alone at home for a long time.